 You will walk through some of the most astounding galleries such as the Gallery of Maps, Tapestry Gallery and the Candelabra Gallery.
 You will learn more about who commissioned the works of art that are exhibited and decorate all the rooms and galleries of the Vatican Museums.

 Two decades later, Michelangelo made his return to the Sistine Chapel and painted ‘Last Judgement.’
-It is a very moving piece which shows God’s dilemma in choosing who goes to heaven and who goes to hell.
+It is a very moving piece that shows God’s dilemma in choosing who goes to heaven and who goes to hell.
 Your guide will point out to you interesting hidden meanings and stories behind the frescos.
-You will realise the significance of this masterpiece, and its lasting impact on visitors.
+You will realize the significance of this masterpiece, and its lasting impact on visitors.